jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/3_Cases_D.typ

-// optimiaztion progress
+// optimization progress
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D/1_L_Comb_Obj.svg",
   width: 100%),
-  caption: [optimization case D (50%, 66.7%, 71%, 75%) shows objective funciton values and the required number of iterations for the differen number of #glspl("lie").], )<fig_95>
+  caption: [Objective function values and the required number of iterations for different numbers of #glspl("lie") and visibility demands (50%, 66.7%, 71%, 75%) for optimization Case D.], )<fig_95>

 // --------------------------------- summary -------------------------------- //
 #summary_([

 The optimization cases presented in @chap_4_5_0 to @chap_4_5_3 build upon the optimization framework elucidated in @chap_4_4.
-The framework was developed to determine key parameters of the #glspl("lie"), including their dimensions, positioning, force magnitudes, and optimal number.
+This framework was developed to determine key parameters of #glspl("lie"), including their dimensions, positioning, force magnitudes, and optimal number.
 These parameters significantly influence both testing quality and economic efficiency in static structural evaluation procedures.
 The progression of optimization cases reflects increasingly sophisticated engineering demands.
-Case A demonstrates the elementary implementation with a single clamped support configuration, establishing the baseline approach for #gls("ld").
+Case A (@chap_4_5_0) demonstrates the elementary implementation with a single clamped support configuration, establishing the baseline approach for #gls("ld").
-Case B adapts to specific structural requirements by implementing a dual-support system, incorporating proprietary data to better represent #gls("swith") characteristics.
+Case B (@chap_4_5_1) adapts to specific structural requirements by implementing a dual-support system, incorporating proprietary data to better represent #gls("swith") characteristics.
-While maintaining the core optimization framework, Case C addresses practical installation requirements by incorporating spatial restrictions for essential components such as landing gear and propulsion systems.
+While maintaining the core optimization framework, Case C (@chap_4_5_2) addresses practical installation requirements by incorporating spatial restrictions for essential components, such as landing gear and propulsion systems.
-Case D extends these practical considerations by implementing visibility requirements, ensuring sufficient unobstructed areas for measurement and monitoring equipment while preserving the fundamental optimization approach.
+Case D (@chap_4_5_3) extends these practical considerations by implementing visibility requirements, ensuring sufficient unobstructed areas for measurement and monitoring equipment while preserving the fundamental optimization approach.

+// -------------------------------------------------------------------------- //
 Analysis of configurations ranging from four to eight #glspl("lie") showed a generally positive correlation between #gls("lie") quantity and load approximation accuracy.
-Despite computational complexity increasing across all cases with higher #gls("lie") quantities, Case D exhibited particularly significant computational demands
+Despite computational complexity increasing across all cases with higher #gls("lie") quantities, Case D exhibited particularly significant computational demands.

+// ---------------------------------- here ---------------------------------- //
+// note these adjustments must also be incorporated into 0_Discuss
+// its must be clear that everything is linked to lie, not just the domensioning:
 The developed optimization framework successfully answered critical questions for experimental structural testing, including #gls("lie") dimensioning, spatial distribution, force magnitude, and quantity determination.

 Some optimizations were conducted on the High-Performance Computing (HPC) cluster #emp_[Barnard] at the Technical University Dresden.